jbclements/Granite-Mon-Website/index.markdown

 all I can say with any real confidence.

-Well, okay, how about this: The Long Island Challenge, more recently the Granite Mon Challenge (and even more ephemerally the Granite Dog Challenge), starts with a three-mile swim from Long Island (in Blue Hill Bay) to the mouth of the Harbor itself.
-It was the brainchild (if you really want to call it that) of Justin Pollard and Ben Walker, who decided to swim from ... well, from Long Island to the mouth of the Harbor.
-Please, someone correct me if I'm wrong.
+Well, okay, how about this: The Long Island Challenge, more recently the Granite Mon Challenge starts with a three-mile swim from Long Island (in Blue Hill Bay) to the mouth of the harbor itself.
+It was the brainchild of Justin Pollard and Ben Walker, who decided to make the swim--as far as I can tell--with zero preparation.
 They made it, and since then, so have a lot of others.
-The event has moved around a bit, and more recently has included other pieces and parts, but is completely and utterly non-competitive.
-You might call it more of an outing than a challenge, but that doesn't have the same ring to it.
+In 2001, it was extended to include a bike trip up to Katahdin, and (the following day) a climb up it.

+This event is completely and utterly non-competitive.

 There's also been some talk of making the Long Island Challenge a benefit for the Blue Hill Heritage Trust.
-Some money went their way last year, but this hasn't yet really taken off.
+Some money went their way last year (er... some year?), but this hasn't yet really taken off.

 ## The Swim Part ##

 Blue Hill Bay is a nice place to swim.
 Well, sorta.
 We get up early and boat over and stand on the rocks and seaweed and feeling cold, and then we jump in because there's no real way out of it at that point.
-Traditionally, we haven't worn [wet suits](/wet-suit.html/) unless you call slathering your body in Crisco a wetsuit. *(Ed.  note: in more recent years, the clear trend is toward wet suits, and in 2010 three out of the four swimmers wore them.)* But we do have chase boats.
+Traditionally, we haven't worn wet suits, relying instead on Crisco's finest.

+In more recent years, wet suits have been more common; in 2010, all but one had a wet suit, and in 2011, everyone did.

 Here's the route, more or less: